Primerz/hydrogen/hydrogen-generator/readme.md

 ### 1.1.3 Costs

-According to [energy.gov](https://energy.gov/eere/fuelcells/doe-technical-targets-hydrogen-production-electrolysis), hydrogen production costs in 2015 vary from 3.20$/kg to 5.60$/kg.
+According to [energy.gov](https://energy.gov/eere/fuelcells/doe-technical-targets-hydrogen-production-electrolysis), hydrogen production costs from electrolysis technologies in 2015 vary from 3.20$/kg to 5.60$/kg.
 2.00$/kg to 4.00$/kg are targeted for 2020.